 The EIA says "U.S. crude oil inventories remain near levels not seen for this time of year in at least the last 80 years."

-Crude prices fell at their lowest levels in more than six years.
+Crude prices fell to their lowest levels in more than six years.
 Prices are down 4.5 percent in afternoon trading.

 Shares of Exxon Mobil Corp., BP Plc., Marathon Oil Corp., Chevron Corp., and ConocoPhillips all slid to multi-year lows.